NicoTerabyte/libasm/README.md

 ![alt text](image.png)

 # extra
-Max int for 64bit registers: 9,223,372,036,854,775,807
+- Max int for 64bit registers: 9,223,372,036,854,775,807
-After that it overflows, overflow meaning is that the value from a positive integer it becomes a negative one and viceversa this is a good criteria to check overflows
+After that it overflows, overflow meaning is that the value from a positive integer it becomes a negative one and viceversa this is a good criteria to check overflows.

+- In case you would work with arguments given by terminal those are stored in the stack, just know that in order you will receive the number of arguments before the arguments.

 # Little planning on what to do next: